EbenGitHub/FinalProjCS50P/README.md

 ```bash
 ls -a
 ```
-Now you see it as _'.thekey.key'_.
+Now you see it as `.thekey.key`.
 Normal users won't see it.
 Don't tell this to anyone.
 This is a secrete between me and you. ;)
 * The other awsome feature of this program is it will check if you input for a number is a real phone number when trying to save a contact.
 You can write phone numbers with only numbers or preceeded with plus sign and country code.
 You can't input other than this options.
 That is some serious check and data cleaning.

 ## Contact developer